Lee Chang-dong: Film and directing style

-Lee Chang-dong describes his creative process as one of utter despair.
+Lee describes his creative process as one of utter despair.
 All his films are dark stories of innocence lost, suffering and alienation.
 His key themes have been consistently about psychological trauma.
 Rather than allowing his characters simply to wallow in their misery, Lee draws them into situations that make them search, often futilely, for the meaning of life.
 Memory has often been an important theme for Lee.
 His work can be defined by the tragedy genre and his stories almost always involve his characters experiencing some degree of suffering.

 His films are the reflection of the repressive social and political climate of the South Korea, and depictions of marginalized blue-collar Koreans.
 His characters are characteristically anti-heroic, but he seems to justify them due to their background.
 Through realistic portraits of troubled characters, Lee asks the audience to examine themselves and to look at what society pushes under the rug.
 However, he shies away from masking his themes with bold surrealism.
 Instead, he's more driven by naturalism.